Relational Art Therapy

 I’m Alexandra, and I'm here to stay curious with you.
 About what you're sitting with, where it lives in your body, and what it might be trying to say.

-I bring curiosity to those patterns rather than judgment, and I work from a trauma-informed approach that understands how our history lives in the body and nervous system.
+I work from a trauma-informed approach that understands how our history lives in the body and nervous system.
 Because not everything can be solved with words.
 Some things need to be felt, moved through, expressed.
-The body is part of the work.
+I trust the body to be part of that work as much as I trust language.
+Sometimes more.

-In my sessions, I draw from a variety of approaches, such as Motivational Interviewing (MI), Mentalization, attachment theory, psychodynamic-based therapy, and mindfulness.
-Beyond any specific method, I believe what truly heals is the relationship we build together.
+Beyond any specific method, I believe what actually does the healing is the relationship we build together.
 I don't see people in isolation, I see them in the context of their histories, their relationships, and the systems they've had to navigate.
 Those systems matter.
 And they're worth questioning.

-Outside the session room, I like moving my body, reading things that make me think differently, and just being a human navigating life.
+Outside the session room, I like moving my body, reading things that make me think differently, and get on with the ordinary, complicated business of being human.

 WORK WITH ME